Anne Marie Palli

 Anne Marie Palli (born 18 April 1955) is a French professional golfer who played on the LPGA Tour.

+Career

 Palli represented her country seven years in a row at the European Lady Junior's Team Championship, for players up to the age of 21, winning four times with her team and three times (1973, 1974 and 1976) individually.

 16 years old, she made her debut at the European Ladies' Team Championship in 1971 at Ganton Golf Club, England, earning a silver medal with her team, after France lost in the final against the host nation.

-Palli won twice on the LPGA Tour, in 1983 and 1992.
+Palli won twice on the LPGA Tour: in 1983 and 1992.